-Grimes County now shows more than 4,000 MW of major energy projects still in the ERCOT development pipeline, with virtually all of that planned buildout concentrated north of Highway 30 in Precinct 1.
+Grimes County is now showing more than 4,700 MW of major energy projects still active in the ERCOT development pipeline, with most of the known planned buildout concentrated north of Highway 30 in Precinct 1.

 This is not ordinary rural growth.
 It is a massive industrial energy buildout.